eckucukoglu/cengball/README.md

 # cengball
 CengBall is a soccer programming game with 2D simulation.
+It can be played by user programmed artificial intelligence codes.
+Game has a contingency problem with its stochastic and fully obversable structure.
+Also, provides goal-based agent implementation in a semi-dynamic environment.

 Download game here: http://senior.ceng.metu.edu.tr/2014/projectcontorium/download.htm